Lamer87/Space_Engineers_DLC_unlocker/README.md

     - v0.7: Prevents extraction errors and using the wrong folder.
 Other fixes to code and compatibility.
     - v0.8: Added dlc "Anniversary Pack".
 Reuploaded 8 November 2023 fixing wrong version displayed.
     - v1.0: Added Linux/OSX support, thanks to DeathCamel58
-    <br>

-    ————————————————————————————————————————

-    </p></details>

     - v1.1:
             - Updated CreamAPI from 4.5.0.0 to 5.1.0.0 (contains a specific fix for Space Engineers)
             - The tool detects if you have the old CreamAPI version and prompts you to update
             - Added tips to the tool if you get errors, as well as small additions to other messages
             - Added tips to cream_api.ini, to make it easier for you if you want to make any changes
-            - You can find the old 4.5.0.0 CreamAPI in the backup folder (needed for update check)
             - Removed linux/osx version because it was a mess (for more info, see discussions)

+    <br>

+    ————————————————————————————————————————

+    </p></details>

+    - v1.2:
+            - Added last DLC "Signal Pack"
+            - Updated CreamAPI from 5.1.0.0 to 5.2.0.0
+            - You can find old CreamAPI versions in the backup folder (needed for update check)

 <br>